 PROVISIONS OF THE PASS/NO PASS POLICY:

-- Instructors assign grades without knowing if a student has chosen P/NP.
+4. Instructors assign final grades without knowing if a student has chosen P/NP.

-- After a P/NP grade is elected by a student, they are permitted to convert it back to a letter grade up to the last day of classes of their graduating term (or their final term enrolled as an undergraduate student at Juniata College).
+8. After a P/NP grade is elected by a student, they are permitted to revert it to the earned letter grade up to the last day of classes of their graduating term (or their final term enrolled as an undergraduate student at Juniata College).
 Students do not need to appeal to SAD in order to do so.
 Students cannot retroactively shift from a letter grade to P/NP.

 AH-492 Senior Thesis in Art History